Heavy Traffic Joint Queue Length Distribution without Resource Pooling

-The second step is to solve the derived functional equation to get the Laplace transform of the heavy traffic distribution of the steady-state scaled queue length vector.
+The second step is to solve the functional equation to get the Laplace transform of the heavy traffic distribution of the steady-state scaled queue length vector.
 Solving the functional equation, in general, is not easy.
-Under some specific conditions on the parameter involved in the functional equation, one could guess the solution and check whether it satisfies the functional equation or not.
+Under some specific conditions on the parameter involved in the functional equation, one could guess the solution and check whether it satisfies the functional equation.
 If it does, then the solution gives the Laplace transform of the heavy traffic distribution.
 A crucial step to solve the functional equation is to show that it has a unique solution.
 This ensures that the guessed solution is the only solution for the functional equation.
 In this paper, we use the results presented in \cite{franceschi2019integral} to show that if the queueing system has a functional equation in two variables (for example, \nsys and Three-queue system), then there is a unique solution to the functional equation.
-For a system with a functional equation with a higher number of variables than two, we conjecture that the functional equation has a unique solution.
+More generally, in the case of $n\times n$ switch, the functional equation has more than two variables, and in this case, we conjecture that the functional equation has a uniques solution.